-From shopping bags to take-out cutlery and containers, plastic has become a ubiquitous part of everyday life for many Canadians, but big changes are officially on the horizon.
-This week, the Government of Canada announced that some single-use plastic items will be banned in Canada — with some bans going into effect as soon as December 2022.
-Here’s what we know about Canada’s ban on single-use plastic items so far.
+From shopping bags to take-out cutlery and containers, plastic has become a ubiquitous part of everyday life for many Canadians, but big changes are officially starting to roll out.
+Back in June, the Government of Canada announced that some single-use plastic items will be banned in Canada.
+The first phase of these bans — a ban of the manufacture and import for sale of single-use plastics — came into effect on Dec.
+20, 2022.
+From what’s banned now to what’s to come next year and beyond as Canada strives to achieve zero plastic waste by 2030, here’s what we know about Canada’s ban on single-use plastic items so far.

-Which types of single-use plastics will be banned?
+Which types of single-use plastics will be banned in Canada?

-The ban will focus on the following six categories of single-use plastic items:
+The ban focuses on the following six categories of single-use plastic items:

 - Checkout bags